Reverse Thrust Procedure

 • After flaps are retracted, engage automation (if wanted) and increase speed to 250 kias or as indicated by Air Traffic Control.

-NOTE: If the acceleration height has been entered into the CDU, then the Flight Director bars will command the decrease in pitch when the inputted altitude (RA) has been reached - all you do is follow the FD bars.
+NOTE: If the acceleration height has been entered into the CDU, the Flight Director bars will command the decrease in pitch when the inputted altitude has been reached - all you do is follow the FD bars.

 Thrust Reduction Height (TRH)